shubogit/node-entry-management/readme.md

 - A gmail account, with **email, password and allowed less secured app turned on in security settings**.
 (For sending email)
 - A twilio account, **with account-Sid, auth-Token and twilio - phone number** (For sending sms).

-> **Note: For twilio trail accounts you need to verify phone number before sending sms.**
+> **Note: For twilio trial accounts you need to verify phone number before sending sms.**

 ## Installation